Out of District Enrollment Information

 Target Range School District has a healthy tradition of accepting out of district students.
 The process involves your family, district administration, and the Target Range School District Board of Trustees.

 The District will consider the following criteria for discretionary admission of nonresident students: the student’s academic record, disciplinary record, including truancy records, and the current student level in the class in which the student would be admitted.
-The District will not admit any student prior to viewing the student’s records from the student’s previous school districts.

 In the case of incoming kindergarten students or those who have been home-schooled, cases where no prior records exist, the Superintendent/designee will meet with the family and determine the student’s likelihood for success based on behavior, attendance, and acceptance of school expectations and policies.
 The Superintendent/designee will review the student candidate based on the above listed criteria while also considering current sibling enrollment and if the student is a dependent of a current or incoming employee to determine whether or not to recommend the student for admission.